CitrusHappy/CitrusDialogue/README.md

 - Customizable variables for tweaking how often or which sounds are made, speed of dialogue, pause duration, and more!
 - Tagging system for adding pauses or player names
 - Ability to skip dialogue by left clicking the dialogue box
-- Fully cancellable mid-dialogue.
+- Fully cancellable at any time.
-- Wrap around for dialogue that is too long
 - Optional & Customizable NPC portrait
+- Emotion system for changing portraits mid-dialogue.
 - Respects the availability of quests and options
+- Wrap around for dialogue that is too long

 ## Demo